regancipher/regancipher.github.io/_posts/2025-11-27-earfun-air-pro-4-plus-review.md

 ## Introduction

-If you do a search on 'best TWS under $100' anywhere from the earbuds subreddit to LLMs to random Android Authority-style regurgitated articles, you'll probably stumble upon the Earfun Air Pro 4 - the predecessor to the 4+ - which deserved their acclaim, and achieved popularity despite an amusing brand name that will undoubtedly still put a few off, something I've learned to forgive them for over time :D If you watched my Air Pro 3 review, you'll note my tone on that model was quite dismissive - the sound was way overcooked in the bass, the distortion numbers were disappointing and the ANC fell behind many of its competitors.
+If you do a search on 'best TWS under $100' anywhere from the earbuds subreddit to LLMs to random Android Authority-style regurgitated pieces written by people who clearly know more about how to write effective sponsored articles than testing earbuds , you'll probably stumble upon the Earfun Air Pro 4 - the predecessor to the 4+ - which deserved their acclaim almost as the de facto budget alternative to the Apple Airpods Pro.
+That Earfun achieved such popularity despite a brand name that I've seen many turn their noses up at, is even more of a testament to the quality of product they brought to the market.

+I was one of those impressed (with caveats) with the Air Pro 4, but my relationship with Earfun hasn't always been that way.
+If you watched my Air Pro 3 review, you'll note my tone on that model was quite dismissive - the sound was way overcooked in the bass, the distortion numbers were disappointing and the ANC fell behind many of its competitors.
+Transparency mode was stuffy, they sucked for calls, there were spelling mistakes on the box, and summarily I was convinced the positive reviews had to be paid!

 Before the release of the Air Pro 4, Earfun got in contact with me and asked me why I didn't like them.
-To say I was surprised is an understatement as we'd had no prior contact (I bought the Air Pro 3 out of my own pocket, as is the case with many brands I review).
-To Earfun's credit, pretty much everything I fed back to them was upgraded in its subsequent release, and Earfun have maintained that relationship since.
-They are one of the brands I really enjoy dealing with, one of the few that take note of criticism, and by all accounts my experience with them isn't unique.
+To say I was surprised is an understatement, as we'd had no prior contact (I bought the Air Pro 3 out of my own pocket, as is the case with many brands I review).
+This professional exchange was commendable - there was no drama and no demand to change my review, and to Earfun's credit, pretty much everything I fed back to them was upgraded in its subsequent release.
+Earfun have maintained that relationship since, even sending beta products out for feedback before they decided which markets to launch them in.
+They are one of the brands I really enjoy dealing with, one of the few that take note of and act upon constructive criticism.
+By all accounts my experience with them isn't unique, with lots of positive feedback about their customer-focused approach.

 The Air Pro 4+ (4+, 4 Plus, however you wanna refer to it) is positioned alongside, slightly above the 4 - with the "Plus" designation following the industry trend of offering enhanced versions with additional drivers, promising improved audio quality whilst maintaining the value proposition that made the standard versions popular.
-At around $100, the Air Pro 4 Plus competes directly in the crowded sub-$100 segment where marginal improvements can make or break a product.
+At around $100, the Air Pro 4+ competes directly in the crowded sub-$100 segment, where marginal improvements can really make or break a product.

-The Air Pro 4 had its strengths - particularly its Harman-hugging tuning - but struggled with call quality (later improved through firmware updates) and had a smaller rounded nozzle that gave a deeper, sometimes uncomfortable fit with notable occlusion effects.
-The question is whether the Plus version addresses these shortcomings whilst successfully integrating a second driver - something Earfun had only done previously in headphone form with the Wave Pro, and not especially effectively - so it's good news that that part of the question was definitely answered, but as always, there's still some considerations that prevent this (and every other model in this segment) being a shoe-in.
+The Air Pro 4 had its strengths - particularly its Harman-hugging tuning which sorted out the mess of the Air Pro 3 - but still struggled with call quality (later improved through firmware updates) and had a small rounded nozzle that gave a deeper, sometimes uncomfortable fit with notable occlusion effects particularly when using them in transparency mode.
+The AI algorithm handling call noise reduction was overly-aggressive, too, still leaving Earfun plenty of areas to remedy.
+The question of whether the Plus version addresses these shortcomings whilst successfully integrating a second driver - something Earfun had only done previously in headphone form with the Wave Pro (and not especially effectively) is more-or-less answered positively, but whether those improvements are enough to capture your purchase isn't quite a shoe-in - read on for my thoughts, and hopefully by the end, you'll be in a better position to judge for yourself.

 ## Design, Fit and Comfort